By Michelle Nichols and Arshad Mohammed

 Ukraine says they are Iranian-made Shahed-136 attack drones – loitering munitions that cruise towards their target before plummeting at velocity and detonating on impact.
 Kyiv moved on Tuesday to cut ties with Iran because of their use.

-Tehran denies supplying the drones to Moscow, while Washington says Iran‘s denial is a lie.
+Tehran denies supplying the drones to Moscow and the Kremlin has not commented.
+Washington says Iran‘s denial is a lie.

 The letter, dated Oct.
 14, says in late August Shahed- and Mohajer-series drones were transferred to Russia in what Ukraine and major Western powers regard as a violation of resolution 2231, which endorsed the 2015 Iran nuclear deal.

-The pact limited Tehran’s nuclear program, making it harder for Tehran to develop atomic weapons, while easing economic sanctions.
+The pact between Iran and six major powers limited Tehran’s uranium enrichment activity, making it harder for Tehran to develop nuclear arms, while lifting economic sanctions.

-However, Ukraine, along with the United States, argues the resolution still includes restrictions on missiles and related technologies until October 2023 and can encompass the export and purchase of advanced military systems such as drones.
+However, Ukraine, along with the United States, argue the resolution still includes restrictions on missiles and related technologies that last until October 2023 and can encompass the export and purchase of advanced military systems such as drones.

-In the letter, Ukraine said “both Mohajer and Shahed UAVs meet the parameters” stipulated under 2231 “because they are capable of a range of equal to or greater than 300 kilometers (186 miles).”
+In the letter, Ukraine said “both Mohajer and Shahed UAVs meet the parameters” stipulated under 2231 “because they are capable of a range of equal to or greater than 300 kilometers.”

-(Reporting By Michelle Nichols in New York and by Arshad Mohammed in Washington; Editing by Grant McCool, Alistair Bell, Richard Pullin and Himani Sarkar)
+(Reporting By Michelle Nichols in New York and by Arshad Mohammed in Washington; Editing by Grant McCool)